Omikhleia/resilient.sile/static/adventures/djot/index.md

 While it only offers a very simple and basic templating capability, the adavantages, of course, are that the same Djot template file will work for documents with or without titles and ISBNs, and that the Djot structure is entirely preserved.

-Here is another example, extracted from the default template for the verso page the title page in a book.
+Here is another example, extracted from the default template for the verso of the title page in a book.
 Depending on whether the `pubdate-year` and `publisher` symbols are defined, different copyright lines will be rendered.

 ```